ZoeyVid/Mod-Installer/README.md

 Modpacks always run on the **latest .x version** (for example not on 1.8.8 but alway on the latest Version, on 1.8.9) <br/>
 **The exception is 1.8.9** this will receive **unlimited updates** for the time being! <br/>

-You can find the download here: https://github.com/2020Sanoj/Mod-Installer/releases/latest/ <br/>
+You can find the download here: https://github.com/SanCraftDev/Mod-Installer/releases/latest/ <br/>
-Feel free to leave feedback, bugs and suggestions in the issues! (https://github.com/2020Sanoj/Mod-Installer/issues/)
+Feel free to leave feedback, bugs and suggestions in the issues! (https://github.com/SanCraftDev/Mod-Installer/issues/)

 **Steam:**

+If you start Minecraft via Steam for controller control, you need first to add your Minecraft Launcher to Steam, to do this: <br/>
+ - use https://github.com/BrianLima/UWPHook, if you use the Microsoft Store Edition! <br/>
+ - Just add it in your Game Libary as a not Steam Game and select the Minecraft Launcher!  <br/>

-If you start Minecraft via Steam for controller control, then simply create a file called steam.txt in your .minecraft folder <br/>
+Now simply create a file called steam.txt in your .minecraft folder <br/>
-You can find an example file here: https://raw.githubusercontent.com/2020Sanoj/Mod-Installer/main/steam.txt and add the steam rungameid of Minecraft!
+You can find an example file here: https://raw.githubusercontent.com/SanCraftDev/Mod-Installer/main/steam.txt and add the steam rungameid of Minecraft!

-How to get the Steam rungameid:
+How to get the Steam rungameid: <br/>
 Create a desktop shortcut from the Minecraft launcher in Steam (add Minecraft launcher in Steam, in the library -> right click on the game -> Manage -> Create desktop shortcut) <br/>
 Now right-click it on your desktop, select properties and copy the ID behind steam://rungameid/ under URL and now paste this ID into the steam.txt! <br/>
 If you start Minecraft via the MC-Launcher, it will be started via Steam!

+**Requirements**
+ - Windows 10 or 11 with Internet connection and a Microsoft Account connected to the Microsoft Store